-Source: Oregon Employment Department, Covered Wages: Annual average wage by industry, 2021
+Source: Oregon Employment Department, covered wages: annual average wage by industry, 2021

-Government employees in Marion County earn around \$74,400 annually, slightly more than the state and national average (\$69,636 and \$65,170 respectively) while Polk, and Yamhill County earn less.
-Higher government and health care wages in Marion County (compared to the state) is attributed to the fact that the state capital resides in Salem and Salem is a health care hub with several hospitals.
-Information is the highest paying private industry in the region at \$75,000 annually, while leisure and hospitality are the lowest at \$22,700 annually.
-On average, most industries pay workers less in the Mid-Willamette Valley than the state average.
+Government employees in Marion County earn around \$74,400 annually, slightly more than the state and national average (\$69,636 and \$65,170 respectively) while Polk and Yamhill County earned less.
+Higher government and health care wages in Marion County (compared to the state) are attributed to the fact that the state capital resides in Salem and Salem is a regional health care hub.
+Information is the highest paying private industry in the region at \$75,000 annually, while Leisure and Hospitality are the lowest paid at \$22,700 annually.
+On average, most industries pay workers less in the Mid-Willamette Valley than the state.